-George Barnard died in March of 1891.
+George Middleton Barnard, Sr., died in March of 1891.
 Susan Barnard continued to live at 106 Beacon during the 1891-1892 winter season, but then moved to an apartment at 199 Marlborough with her granddaughter, Mary Winchester Barnard.
 They continued to live there during the 1896-1897 season, after which they moved to 389 Beacon.

 106 Beacon was not listed in the 1893 Blue Book.